andrewckt/building-classfier-from-posters/README.md

 Afternote: I actually watch this over the last 3 days - Its actually a story about revenge.

-We can see that the model is able to predict the genres evenf or Korean dramas just by seeing their poster.
+We can see that the model is able to predict the genres event or Korean dramas just by seeing their poster.

 ## Next Steps
 Our VGG19 model performed quite well even though we only had around 7000 images for training it.